emberjs/rfcs/text/0000-deprecation-ember-string.md

 ## Official code bases and documentation

-The official documentation–website, Guides, API documentation–should be updated not to use `String` prototype extensions.
+The official documentation –website, Guides, API documentation– should be updated not to use `String` prototype extensions.
 This documentation should already use the new modules API from an effort to update it for Ember 2.16.

 The Guides section on _disabling prototype extension_ will need to be updated when `String` prototype extensions are removed from Ember.